ANALYSIS | Why Ottawa's airport can cut down trees if it wants to | CBC News

 Two previous bills aimed at increasing airport regulation failed to become law, after the process was interrupted by federal elections in 2003 and 2006.

-Another bill, aimed at tightening up airport practices and ensuring neighbouring voices are heard on noise complaints, is on its second reading in the House of Commons.
+Another bill to tighten up airport practices and ensure neighbouring voices are heard on noise complaints is on its second reading in the House of Commons.

 Without commercial land, passengers pay